jiasong18/Ant-Media-Server-Wiki/How-to-Enable-SSL-for-Ant-Media-Server-?.md

 ```
 cd /usr/local/antmedia
 ```

-If apache is running, you need to disable it first.
+_If there is a service that uses 80 port, you need to disable it.
+If your system has Apache Web Server, you need to disable it first such a command below_
 ```
 sudo service apache2 stop
 ```